 On April 27, 1979, the Military Industrial Commission, VPK, officially approved the Zenit as a launcher for the Tselina-2 satellite.
 The VPK scheduled the beginning of flight tests for the 2nd quarter of 1981.

 Due to continuous delays with the Zenit development, the Ministry of Defense in cooperation with MOM and the Ministry of the Radio Industry, which oversaw subcontractors developing the payload for Tselina-2, worked out a back up plan of launching the new satellite onboard the Proton (8K82K) booster.
-After the modifications had been conducted during 1983 and 1984, the first Tselina-2 blasted off in September 1984 under official name Cosmos 1603.
+After the modifications had been conducted during 1983 and 1984, the first Tselina-2 blasted off in September 1984 under official name Kosmos-1603.
 Colonel General German Titov, the legendary cosmonaut, served as a chairman of the State Commission overseeing the tests.

-The Cosmos-1603 generated major discussions among Western analysts, who were puzzled by strange maneuvers of the craft, which initially remained attached to the upper stage of the Proton rocket.
+The Kosmos-1603 generated major discussions among Western analysts, who were puzzled by strange maneuvers of the craft, which initially remained attached to the upper stage of the Proton rocket.
 Together the stage and the spacecraft entered the initial orbit with the inclination 51 degrees, then raised the inclination to 66 and finally to 77 degrees.
 Such flight path seemed totally irrational in comparison with, say, direct launch to 77-degree orbit from Baikonur.
 Obviously, today, after knowing that the Proton was considerably oversized for the Tselina-2, such orbital behavior becomes understandable.

 Total three spacecraft were scheduled to fly onboard Proton, before the Zenit would pick the torch, however only two of those have actually taken place.